-A reading list will be issued in class, and key texts will be available on the Course Reserve at the University Library - Campus Bibliothek I - Pegasus Haus, Reichenhainer Str 29 A. Registration:
+Key texts will be available on the Course Reserve at the University Library - Campus Bibliothek I - Pegasus Haus, Reichenhainer Str 29 A.

+Registration:

 During the first session

 Prue Goredema, MBS

-P: Classroom Observation and Practical Language Teaching (271431-126)
+P: Classroom Observation and Practical Language Teaching (271431-126) M\AA\3, Erasmus

-Thursday, 15:30-17:00 Venue: TBA First meeting: 14.10.2015
+Wednesday 15:30 - 17:00 Venue: 1/221 First meeting: 14.10.2016

 Content:

-In this blended course, students hone their teaching skills through hands-on tasks and also by analysing the techniques of professional teachers and reporting on their learning experiences.
+In this blended course, students hone their teaching skills through hands-on tasks and also by analysing the techniques of professional teachers.
 A series of recorded lessons is complemented by classroom observation sessions at selected schools in Saxony.
-Objectives:

-By the end of the course, students should be able to: - evaluate classroom climate, teacher disposition and instructional dialogue - evaluate classroom procedures, teaching strategies and task complexity - evaluate classroom interaction, student engagement and overall productivity Requirements for credits/Type of exam: PVL Term paper Literature:
+The course culminates in a practical language teaching component.
+Objectives: By the end of the course, students should be able to: - evaluate classroom climate, teacher disposition and instructional dialogue - evaluate classroom procedures, teaching strategies and task complexity - reflect critically upon their own teaching experiences Type of exam: